6 ways to increase your home’s living space

 Enclose an outdoor porch or patio

 Enclosing your porch or patio is a good way to add living space or an office to your home.
-These renovations give you space with a lot of natural light but come with the heating, cooling, and insulation challenges attics can have.
+These renovations give you space with a lot of natural light but come with the same heating, cooling, and insulation challenges as converting an attic.

 Open up the walls

 When your home has many small rooms, knocking down an interior wall to create a more open floor plan can add space to your home.
 Popular renovations include taking down walls between dining rooms and kitchens or family rooms, which can brighten your home and make it easier to socialize with family and friends.
-An important consideration here is the wall cannot be load-bearing – that is necessary to support the structure of your home.
+However, it's important to retain load-bearing walls—those that support the structure of your home.

 Build a backyard shed or accessory dwelling unit (ADU)